Gå til hovedindhold

 What happens during an entrance interview?

+You will be issued a case for the first part of the interview and an article for the second part.
 You will attend two different interview rounds, each lasting 15 minutes, plus preparation time.

 One interview will focus on your personal motivation for applying to teacher training and for wanting to become a teacher.
 It will be based on a case with dilemmas that common in the work of a teacher.
 These can be a conflict from the playground, or a situation in the classroom.
 You will take the role of the teacher to deal with the problems in the case.